uwdata/arquero/docs/api/table.md

 <hr/><a id="data" href="#data">#</a>
 <em>table</em>.<b>data</b>() · [Source](https://github.com/uwdata/arquero/blob/master/src/table/table.js)

 Returns the internal table storage data structure: an object with column names for keys and column arrays for values.
+This method returns the same structure used by the Table (not a copy) and its contents should not be modified.

 <hr/><a id="get" href="#get">#</a>
 <em>table</em>.<b>get</b>(<i>name</i>[, <i>row</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/table/column-table.js)